pinax/django-user-accounts/docs/commands.rst

 Accepts one optional argument::

-    -e --expire - Sets the number of seconds for password expiration.
+    -e --expire <seconds> - Sets the number of seconds for password expiration.
                             Default is the current global ACCOUNT_PASSWORD_EXPIRY value.

 After creation, you can modify user password expiration from the Django admin.
 Find the desired user at ``/admin/account/passwordexpiry/`` and change the ``expiry`` value.